ktorio/ktor-documentation/topics/Gradle.md

 ## Add Ktor dependencies and configure build settings
 {id="ktor-dependencies"}

-Ktor artifacts are located in a specific repository on bintray.
+Ktor artifacts are located in a specific repository on mavenCentral.
-And its core has dependencies on the `kotlinx.coroutines` library that can be found on `jcenter`.
+And its core has dependencies on the `kotlinx.coroutines` library that can be found on `mavenCentral`.

 You have to add both to the `repositories` block in the `build.gradle` file: